JxshiCodes/JxshiCodes/README.md

 I'm also really picky about what repos I make public, as if it's not fit for public use, I don't see why it should be made public.

-I spend my free time primarily playing Counter-Strike, or any indie game obsession I currently have.
+I spend my free time primarily playing Counter-Strike, Deadlock, Dota 2, or any indie game obsession I currently have.